cagries/simple-cpp-raytracer/README.md

 to generate output images for each camera defined in the given scene file.

 An example set of scene files (in XML) can be found within the `scenes` directory.
 Currently, exporting to the PNG and PPM formats is possible.
-You can specify the output file name and extension with the `<ImageName></ImageName>` tag.
+You can specify the output file name and extension with the `<ImageName></ImageName>` tag inside the XML scene file.

 ## Testing